 Enter Tracy Arm, a spectacular 22-mile-long fjord where waterfalls cascade from towering, glacially carved walls.
 We maneuver among large icebergs, keeping an eye out for feeding bears on the shoreline and mountain goats on the cliffs above.
+(B,L,D)

 These waters often make for great whale watching.
 Look for Steller sea lions hauled out on the rocky islands that dot the channels.
 Take a walk with naturalists along a quiet forest trail or kayak in the tiny coves in this area.
+(B,L,D)

 Spend the day exploring magnificent Glacier Bay, where enormous glaciers flow from the ice fields far above.
 Watch and hear glaciers calving as tons of ice crash into the sea.
 Venture near islets that are home to seabirds such as puffins and guillemots, and look for humpback whales and orcas.
 Walk ashore among towering spruce trees and meadows of wildflowers.
+(B,L,D)

 Beachcomb, hike forest trails, explore by kayak, or cruise along Admiralty Island, where the massive brown bear is found, along with perhaps the world's highest density of nesting bald eagles.
 If conditions permit, explore the coastlines of some remote islands by kayak.
 Enjoy a farewell dinner this evening.
+(B,L,D)

 After breakfast, disembark in Sitka, a unique town with a strong Russian heritage.
 Visit St. Michael's Russian Orthodox Cathedral, a striking testament to Alaska's roots prior to the U.S. purchase of the territory from Russia.
 In the early afternoon, transfer to the airport for the flight to Seattle.
+(B)

 Accompanying each expedition is a diverse team of experts — from naturalists to regional specialists — who will share their knowledge and insights on the wildlife, landscapes, and local culture.
 See one of the members of our extraordinary team below.

 National Geographic Quest National Geographic Sea Lion REV Indicates trip operates in reverse.

 Prices are per person, double occupancy.
-For a single cabin in 2013, add $3,000 in Category 1 and $3,500 in Category 2.
-For a single cabin in 2014, add $3,150 in Category 1 and $3,670 in Category 2.
+For a single cabin on the Quest in 2017, add $3,400 in Category 1 and $3,310 in Category 2.
+For a single cabin on the Sea Lion in 2017, add $2,950 in Category 1 and $3,375 in Category 2.